 Inter-faith Community Service Initiative

-The Whitehouse has emphasized interfaith cooperation and community service as an important way to build understanding between different communities and contribute to the common good.
-The White House has invited all institutions of higher learning to join this powerful movement.*
+President Obama emphasized interfaith cooperation and community service as an important way to build understanding between different communities and contribute to the common good.
+The White House invited all institutions of higher learning to join this powerful movement.

 Many local faith leaders have expressed a desire to improve the quality of life in our region, and this is one way that a successful partnership can accomplish that goal.
 Individuals who receive information about education and jobs in a familiar setting are more likely to finish high school, a GED, college or a workforce program.

-Through the Office of College Pathway Programs, Tri-C works to promote academic opportunities, workforce development, and innovative and culturally relevant experiences necessary for success and completion of high school and college.
+Through the Office of Youth, Adult and Community Connections (formerly College Pathway Programs), Tri-C works to promote academic opportunities, workforce development, and innovative and culturally relevant experiences necessary for success and completion of high school and college.

 About the Program